IP-Projects/FiiCode2019/MultiMediaAlbumManagementLibrary/README.md

 })
 ```

-Then copy the content of the assets folder in your own assets folder and import in your styles.scss helper-styles.scss or if you use plain css then import in your styles.css the styles.css file from the folder's module.
+Copy the content of the assets folder in your own assets folder and import in your styles.scss helper-styles.scss or if you use plain css then import in your styles.css the styles.css file from the folder's module.

 In angular.json make sure you have following lines: